The fatal brain virus, which leaves animals confused, drooling, and unafraid of humans may someday infect people, as cautioned by some authorities.

 Scientists have warned that a virus dubbed 'Zombie deer disease' could potentially spread to humans after the first-ever case was detected in Yellowstone National Park last month.

-The number of enterprises with the participation of Turkish capital is growing in Uzbekistan
+- Number of enterprises with Turkish capital in Uzbekistan revealed